-0 Opportunity Used Fuel Container Manuf acture Aspiration To locally manufacture the Used Fuel Project.
-Containers that will be used by the Location Potentially within one of the three Study Areas (i.e., Core Study Area, Local Study Area or Regional Study Area) Requirements Determine the specifications for the of requirements, and potential con Connections Discuss requirements with NWMO Connect with potential manufacturers/fabricators in the Local and Regional study areas who might have an interest in this aspect of the Project.
-County economic development departments Organization of Canadian Nuclear Industries (OCNI) Nuclear Innovation Institute Strengths Weaknesses Provides a significant long term business opportunity for a business located in the one of the Study Areas.
+Opportunity Container acture Aspiration To locally manufacture the Used Fuel Project.
+I Containers that will be used by the Location Potentially within one of the three St Local Study Area or Regional Study A Requirements Determine the specifications for the of requirements, and potential con e container, the number and timing tractual considerations.
+Connections Discuss requirements with NWMO Connect with potential manufacturers/fabricators in the Local and Regional study areas who might have an interest in this aspect of the Project.
+County economic development departments Organization of Canadian Nuclear Industries (OCNI) Nuclear Innovation Institute Strengths Provides a significant long term business opportunity for a business located in the one of the Study Areas.
 The Core Study Area given proximity to the Project may have a transportation advantage.
-Existing businesses in the Core Study Area may not be capable of meeting the manufacturing requirements.
+Weaknesses Existing businesses in the Core Study Area may not be capable of meeting the manufacturing requirements.
 Location in the Core Study Area may not offer competitive advantage logistically or financially.
-Evaluation Opportunities Threats May allow local area businesses to up-scale capabilities (labour, equipment, and management) to take advantage of the opportunity.
+Evaluation Opportunities May allow local area businesses to up-scale capabilities (labour, equipment, and management) to take advantage of the opportunity.
 A large, long-term contract awarded to a local area company creates Project acceptance, provides local jobs, and encourages workers and their families to live locally.
 Existing businesses may not be competitive with those located outside of the local area who already have the qualifications, experience, and physical capabilities to undertake the container manufacturing.